getfem/getfem/doc/sphinx/source/userdoc/model_object.rst

 The |br| object
 ---------------

-A model brick is an object which is supposed to represent a part of a model.
+A model brick is an object that is supposed to represent a part of a model.
 It aims to represent some integral terms in a weak formulation of a PDE model.
 The model object will contain a list of bricks.
 All the terms described by the brick will be finally assembled to build the linear system to be solved (the tangent